-County Commissioner District 3: I will work on finding the state contract information for the purchase orders and make sure the needed information is attached in the future.
-I will only allow 8 hours for holidays in the future.
-I will wait to sign timesheets until the end of the month.
+County Commissioner District 3: I chose to use a vendor that was not on the bid list because he was closer to the area where the work was being performed.
+In the future, I will ensure that the vendor selected for material is on the bid list.
+I will only allow 8 hours for holiday in the future.
 I will look at the leave balances of my employees and have my secretary go through the balances every month.
 I will give the County Clerk the beginning annual and sick leave balances of my employees.
-I will submit timesheets along with leave balances monthly.
+I will submit timesheets along with the leave balances to the County Clerk monthly.